Special health programs

 For a full list of special health programs you can join as a member of AmeriHealth Caritas Louisiana, see your member handbook.

-You can sign up for any of these programs online.
-Just log on to the member portal and go to Enroll in a Special Program to get started.
+- Log in to the member portal and go to Enroll in a Special Program.

 These special programs are available to you:

 Your health care provider will decide if your pregnancy is "low risk" or "high risk."
 If the pregnancy is low risk, you will talk to a Bright Start Outreach Coordinator about your needs, services, and classes you may attend.
+When you join Bright Start and are high-risk, a case manager will call you and work with you to receive and use program services.
 The Bright Start Outreach Coordinator will help you choose an AmeriHealth Caritas OB/GYN and a PCP for your baby.
 They will also mail information to you during your pregnancy.

 Your pregnancy may be high-risk if: